-Trucks that are used for longer journeys usually have sleeper cabs so they are more convenient for the driver; the driver doesn’t have to find and pay for accommodation for the night during their mandatory rest periods.
+Trucks that are used for longer journeys usually have sleeper cabs or sleeper berths so they are more convenient for the driver; the driver doesn’t have to find and pay for accommodation for the night during their mandatory rest periods.
 The sleeper cab is positioned behind the driving area of the truck’s cabin.

 They enable teams of two drivers to be on the road for several days or weeks at a time, taking turns driving while keeping the truck moving.

 Sleeper cabs range in luxury from barely the width of a person (often called a rest cab or compact sleeper) through to a king single which could (albeit in a cramped way) be big enough for two people at a time.
 Some cabs have bunk beds.